ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     It's suggested that the _RELEASE_ and _NAMESPACE_ match the basic name of the cluster in some fashion.
 This wil reduce confusion when multiple clusters are used.

+    **Make sure that the right config file is picked aws well as the namespace.
+Otherwise grave consequences will follow.**

      ```bash
      # Suggested values: advanced users of Kubernetes and Helm should feel
      # free to use different values.